gzm1997/thief/README.md

 ----------
 ## Description ##
-This is a small tool of tcp, which can transport terminal command you wana run from your server running server.py to a computer that is running the client.py in this project.
-And then the client will run commands in that machine as well as return the result.
+This is a small tool of tcp, which can tranform terminal command you wana run from your server running server.py to a computer that is running the client.py in this project.
+And then the client will run commonds in that machine as well as return the result.

 ----------